python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 print(fullPhoneNum)
 ```

-<details><summary>Note:</summary>
+<details><summary>Notes:</summary>

-If you press <kbd>Shift Enter</kbd>, you can cause issues.
+- If you press <kbd>Shift Enter</kbd>, you can cause issues.
 Ask the instructor to demonstrate (it's difficult to explain textually).
+- The instructor will demonstrate how to use VS Code's multi-file search.
+-
 </details>

-(Not an exercise, just a note)

-The instructor will demonstrate how to use VS Code's multi-file search.